missessofiachan/Crimson-Site/README.md

 ## Contact Form

 The Contact Us page (`/contact`) features a modern, accessible form with validation and theming.
 You can customize the form logic in `app/contact/ContactForm.tsx`.

 ## Environment Variables

 Some features (like chat and todo) require environment variables.
-Create a `.env.local` file in the project root and
+Create a `.env.local` file in the project root and add:
-add:

 - `OPENROUTER_API_KEY` for chat API
 - `MONGODB_URI` for MongoDB connection string
 - `MONGODB_DB` for your database name
 - `NEXTAUTH_SECRET` for NextAuth.js
 - `NEXTAUTH_URL` for your deployment URL

+## Global Styles & Theming

+- Common layout, color, and utility classes are defined in `app/globals.css` for consistency across all pages.
+- Use Tailwind utility classes and the provided CSS variables for theming.

 ## Learn More